OFFER! SITEWIDE DISCOUNT + FREE SHIPPING

 Nina Sabnani is an illustrator, animator and film-maker, currently a Professor at the Industrial Design Centre, IIT Bombay.
 Until recently she taught at NID, Ahmedabad, and served as the coordinator of the Animation and New Media disciplines for several years.
 Mukund and Riaz, both as an animated film and illustrated book published by Tulika, won critical acclaim internationally.
 Deux Amis, its French edition, was launched by Syros at the Paris Book fair in March 2007.
 This simple, endearing story of two friends dealing with Partition has also been published in Pakistan by Oxford University Press.
 Nina has illustrated and created several books for Tulika, such as Best Friends and Home, which is an innovative and contemporary adaptation of the craft and art of the kaavad, a storytelling medium from Rajasthan.
 Of these, My Mother's Sari was selected as an Outstanding International Book for 2007 in the U.S.A.
 Stitching Stories, her latest book, is based on her award-winning documentary Tanko Bole Chhe (The Stiches Speak).
 She has also designed the award winning My Gandhi Story.

-There isn't a drop of water in the village.
-The desperate people set off to find a badwa who can ask the gods to send rain.
-And what does he tell them to do?
+Kuk...
+Kuk… The poor rooster can't KUKAROOKOO because his throat is so parched.
+There is not a drop of water left in the village pond.
+The only hope is to find a badwa who can ask the gods to send rain.
+What does the badwa tell them to do?
 Go home and paint!
-An origin story about Bhil art with stunning illustrations in the traditional pithora style.
+The adventure-filled origin myth about Bhil art revolves around the thirst for rain and water...

-Storytellers Pappuram and Kojaram have their own stories about why Ganesha is worshipped first.
-They open their kaavads, the storytelling boxes, and begin — and finally realise that the stories may be different, but they're essentially still the same!
-A comment on the nature of myths.
+Pappuram and Kojaram are kaavadiya bhaats, storytellers from Rajasthan.
+Each has his own favourite story about why Lord Ganesha is always worshipped first, before any other god or goddess.
+They open their kaavads, the beautifully painted storytelling boxes, and begin – only to realise at the end of it that the stories may be different, but are still...

-A popular idea is re-presented in a new, appealing way to show how everyone is connected.
-The strong illustrations are a visual journey of expanding horizons, from house to universe.
+Sameer lives in a house on Saraswati Street in a city called Mumbai, which is in Maharashtra, which is in India, which is in...
+A popular idea re-presented in a new and appealing way to show how everyone is a small part of this universe.
+Strong illustrations take children on a visual journey of expanding horizons, from Sameer's house to the star-filled...

 What do ancient fragments of cloth found in Egypt have to do with modern-day Gujarat?
 The answer starts with A — and sets us off through the alphabet, building with blocks of a very different kind!
 A for Ajrakh, B for Bagh, C for Chhipa… Each letter sparks off an aspect of block printing on textile, so that by Z for Zafran what we get is a fascinating...